Continuing Education for SLPs

 • Pediatrics

-In addition, members of the Collective can ask patient-specific questions in a private forum and receive same-day answers by expert clinicians.
-I’ve found this to be particularly useful when I’m preparing to evaluate someone with a problem I don’t have much experience with.
+Members of the Collective can ask patient-specific questions in a private forum and receive same-day answers by expert clinicians.
+I’ve found this to be useful when I’m preparing to evaluate someone with a problem I have little experience with.

 return to top